Gas and electricity customers not switching are losing cash

 While the report describes switching rate as ‘robust’ only 14% of electricity customers and 20% of gas customers switched supplier last year.
 File photograph: Getty

-Irish consumers who have not switched gas or electricity suppliers over the last four years have paid almost €1,700 more than they had to in utility bills, according to the independent energy regulator.
+Consumers who failed to switch gas or electricity suppliers over the last four years have paid almost €1,700 more in utility bills than if they had, according to the independent energy regulator.

-The Commission for Regulation of Utilities (CRU) annual report also suggests that about one-in-four customers either switched providers or negotiated better deals with the existing provider in 2018, which suggests that hundreds of thousands of consumers continue to miss out on potential savings.
+The Commission for Regulation of Utilities (CRU) annual report also suggests that about a quarter of customers either switched providers or negotiated better deals with the existing provider in 2018, which suggests that hundreds of thousands of consumers continue to miss out on potential savings.

 The figures represent an eight-year high in gas switching rates and a seven-year high in the switching rate for electricity.
 And when customers who sought and received better deals from their existing providers were factored in, 24 per cent of electricity customers and 29 per cent of gas customers paid rates lower than the standard tariff last year.

-In addition to that, suppliers are now required to give customers 30 days’ notice prior to the end of the customer’s fixed-term contract.
+In addition, suppliers are now required to give customers 30 days’ notice prior to the end of the customer’s fixed-term contract.

 They must also provide an estimated annual bill in their marketing and advertising to provide customers with an easy to understand, transparent metric by which they can compare offers from different suppliers and therefore make the decision to move to a more advantageous supplier offering.